soundpaint/blog/docs/_posts/2021-05-15-infinitizing-discrete-annulus.md

   </figure>
 </div>

-We devide the circle into \\(8\\) octants of equal (as close as rasterization permits) length and have a look at the octant that starts at the bottom point of the circle, following its contour counterclockwise to the right until we have covered \\(1/8\\) of the circle.
+We devide the annulus into \\(8\\) octants of equal (as close as rasterization permits) length and have a look at the octant that starts at the bottom point of the annulus, following its contour counterclockwise to the right until we have covered \\(1/8\\) of the annulus.
 Note that everywhere in this octant, the [slope](https://en.wikipedia.org/wiki/Slope) is not larger than
 \\(1.0\\).
 That is, when we move along the octant from left to right, raster column by raster column, height may change at most by one